-We will keep you fully informed of any problems which may be related to the study.
+We will keep you and your friend/ relative, fully informed of any problems which may be related to the study.

 Will taking part in the study be kept confidential?

 Yes.
 All of the information about participation and the data collected will be kept confidential.